Home

 2) You need to enable an Alexa skill called 'Radio Browser'

 Alexa needs to be able to play direct radio URL streams, and this is made possible by enabling the 'Radio Browser' skill.
 To enable it, go to your Alexa phone app, select 'More' (bottom right) and then 'Skills & Games'.
 In the search box, type 'radio browser' and a list of items will appear.
 Select 'Radio Browser' (it should be top of the list) and then 'LAUNCH'.
 It will probably ask you to select the device you want to add the skill to (In my case Echo Dot).
-Alternatively, you can log into your Amazon account and enable it from there (Here's the Link)
+Alternatively, you can log into your Amazon account and enable it from there (Here's the Link for Amazon UK.
+Other parts of the world will differ)

 Radio Browser requires an exact voice command to invoke an action.
 Below are the ones I use most

-"alexa, ask radio browser for password" This command allows you to edit the playlist so you can create your own
+"alexa, ask radio browser for password" This command allows you to create or edit your own playlist

-"alexa, ask radio browser to play #1" (or #2 or whatever) This command makes Alexa jump to a specific station on your playlist
+"alexa, ask radio browser to play number 1" (or number 2 or whatever) This command makes Alexa jump to a specific station on your playlist

 "alexa, next" This command makes Alexa skip to the next station on your playlist